Wattysaid/dsif-git-main-project/README.md

 ## Summary

 This project involves a series of transformations and analyses to prepare the loan data for predictive modelling.
 Each DataFrame builds on previous steps, ensuring a thorough and logical progression from raw data to fully prepared training and testing sets.
 These processing steps enable robust feature selection, handling of missing values, encoding, and scaling, laying the groundwork for a reliable model to predict loan approval statuses.

-This structure illustrates the comprehensive data science approach followed in this project, demonstrating key skills in data preparation, feature engineering, and analysis.